rbhenao/ambar_ec2/ec2/README.md

 ## You are now done with the full EC2 Cloudfront and WAF setup!

 ### Common issues
-- The front-end loads but can't make a request to the api do to a CORS issue (you will see a red error box on the ambar site pop up).
+- The front-end loads but can't make a request to the api due to a CORS issue (you will see a red error box on the ambar site pop up).
 Inspect the page -> Network and refresh.
 If any of the requests fail take a look at the headers and make sure it is requesting the right domain such as `ec2-ip-address-here.us-west-1.compute.amazonaws.com:8080` or `api.yourdomain.com` if you have done the full HTTPS setup.
-If not rerun the docker-compose file with the correct env variables.
+If not, re-run the docker-compose file with the correct env variables.
 - yourdomain.com doesn't load anything but directly accessing the container does: `ec2-ip-address-here.us-west-1.compute.amazonaws.com` This means your ec2 instance is working but cloudfront is not configured properly.
 Make sure the distribution has the right origin, CNAMES and keys.
 Make sure route 53 has the A records pointing to cloudfront